An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Splitting for multivariate Gaussian distributions

 \subsection{Moment ODEs and analytic solutions}

-We collect here the derivation and exact solutions of the moment ODEs for WFR and sequential splitting.
-Before stating our results we recall the following properties of matrix exponentials: for $X, Y$ matrices we have

 We first refine the result of \cite[Remark 2.3]{liero2025evolution} and obtain an explicit expression for the covariance matrix of the WFR flow rather than its inverse.
 The specific form derived below will be particularly useful to obtain the convergence rate of $C_t$ to $C_\pi $ in Lemma~\ref{lem:KLexactWFR}.
 Additionally, we obtain explicit solutions for the mean, which are not detailed in \cite{liero2025evolution} and seem to be missing from the literature.
+Throughout this section, we focus on PDEs of the form